2nd PUC ENGLISH NOTES - EVERYTHING I NEED TO KNOW I LEARNED IN THE FOREST - QUESTIONS AND ANSWERS - SOLUTION

 1) How did the women led by Bachni Devi put up resistance to the felling of trees?
 Do you think it was effective?

-Ans: Bachni Devi, a village woman in the Himalayan town of Adwani led the resistance against her own better half, who had acquired an agreement to cut trees.
+Ans: Bachni Devi, a village woman in the Himalayan town of Adwani led the resistance against her own husband, who had acquired an agreement to cut trees.
 At the point when authorities showed up at the forests, the ladies held up lit lamps in wide sunlight.
 At the point when the forester requested that they clarify their activity, the ladies disclosed to him that they had come there to teach them forestry.
 At the point when the forester answered, calling them stupid ladies and found out if they knew the genuine estimation of the forests and found out if they understood what the forests bore, the ladies countered and sang in ensemble saying that the forests bore soil, water, and unadulterated air which support the Earth and all she bears.
 Their showing was extremely viable on the grounds that, the men society including the forester accepted that the town ladies were innocent and uninformed, yet despite what might be expected, they demonstrated that they were very proficient about the advantages of ranger service.

 2) Why is it important to promote biodiversity-intensive farming?
 How did the author achieve it?

 Ans: It is important to promote bio-diversity intensive farming because it advances vote based pluralism where each species gets occasions to support itself in co-activity with others and no species in a forest appropriates the portion of another species.
 Since inability to get biodiversity and its numerous capacities prompts an impoverishment of nature and culture, it gets basic to rehearse bio-diversity serious cultivating.
 The author began Navdanya Farm in 1994 in the Doon Valley where she rehearsed biodiversity-concentrated cultivating.
 She thinks that bio-variety serious cultivating produces more food and sustenance per section of land and subsequently bio-variety is the response to the food and nourishment emergency.
+At first, she began saving seeds from ranchers' fields and today they can save and grow 630 assortments of rice, 150 assortments of wheat, and several different species.

 3) ‘Rights of Nature’ means